 When looking for a policy, discuss these factors with your insurer to see if taking any similar measures can reduce your premium.

-How do you choose a provider and policy?
+How do I choose a provider and policy?

 First and foremost, you need to see how much cover is available on each policy.
 As mentioned above, make sure you check with your clients and the relevant trade association to work out how much you need before you choose a plan.
 Potential insurers may also offer you advice on how much cover you need.